ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 `53.
 In Order To Implement An ERC20 Token Contract, You’d Need At Least To Implement The Following Functions & Events In Order To Fulfill The Interface Requirements:`

 > totalSupply(), balanceOf(address), allowance(address, address), transfer(address, uint256), approve(address, uint256), transferFrom(address, address, uint256).
-Transfer(address, address, uint256), Approval(address, address, uint256)
+Transfer(address, address, uint256), Approval(address, address, uint256).

+## Solidity Advanced

+`54.
+If Contract MyContractA Is Derived From Contract MyContractB, Then Which Would Be The Right Syntax:`

+> Contract MyContractA Is MyContractB { … }.

+`55.
+Inhertiance Is Useful, Because A Contract That Is Derived From Another Contract Can Make Use Of:`

+> All Public State Variables & Properties, Public & Internal Functions & Modifiers.

+`56.
+Finish The Sentence: The Library Web3.JS Is ...`

+> Useful When Developing Distributed Applications With HTML & JavaScript, Because It Already Implements The Abstraction Of The JSON-RPC Interface Of Ethereum Nodes.

+`57.
+When Solidity Is Compiled Then Also Metadata Is Generated.`

+> The Metadata Contains The ABI Array, Which Defines The Interface To Interact With The Smart Contract.
+Metadata Can Also Contain The Address Of The Smart Contract When It Gets Deployed.

+`58.
+The Difference Between address.send() & address.transfer() Is...`

+> .send Returns A Boolean & .transfer Throws An Exception On Error.
+Both Just Forward The Gas-Stipend Of 2300 Gas & Are Considered Safe Against Re-Entrancy.

+`59.
+All Low-Level Functions On The Address, So address.send(), address.call.value()(), address.callcode & address.delegatecall...`

+> Return Booleans To Indicate An Error During Execution.

+`60.
+When Using Assert To Check Invariants & It Evaluates To False...`

+> All Gas Is Consumed.

+`61.
+When Using Require To Check Input Parameters & It Evaluates To False...`

+> All Remaining Gas Is Returned.

+`62.
+To Send Ether To A Contract Without A Function Call:`

+> A Fallback Function Must Be Declared & It Must Be Made Payable.
+If There Is No Fallback Function Or The Fallback Function Is Not Payable It Will Throw An Exception.

+`63.
+Using selfdestruct(beneficiary) With The Beneficiary Being A Contract Without A Payable Fallback Function:`

+> It’s Impossible To Secure A Contract Against Receiving Ether, Because selfdestruct Will Always Send Ether To The Address In The Argument.
+This Is A Design Decision Of The Ethereum Platform.

+`64.
+If You Need More Fine-Grained Functionality Than Solidity Offers Out Of The Box...`

+> You Can Incorporate Inline-Assembly To Get Better Controls.

+`65. .Call vs. Delegatecall:`

+> Address.call() Is Used For Calling Other Contracts Using The Scope Of The Called Contract In Terms Of Storage Variables.
+Address.delegatecall() Is Used For Libraries, Which Uses The Storage Variables Of The Contract Who Called.
+Libraries Are A Great Way To Re-Use Already Existing Code & delegatecall Can Make Sure That No Storage Is Used From The Library, Instead It Looks Like The Code Is Directly Copied Into The Calling Contract.

 ## Truffle & Ethereum Development Frameworks

-`54.
+`66.
 Truffle Is...`

 > A Framework That Helps Developers With Testing, Deployment, Management Of Smart Contracts & Distributed Applications.

-`55.
+`67.
 Unit-Testing On A Local Chain Is Important, Because It Helps You Too...`

 > Run Tests Quickly For Free, Compared To The Alternative Of Continuous Deployment On The Main-Network.
 This Saves You A Lot Of Fees, Time & Costs.

-`56.
+`68.
 With Truffle It's Easy To Write Clean-Room Unit-Tests For...`

 > Solidity & Javascript

-`57.
+`69.
 With The Truffle Config File You Can Manage...`

 > Different Networks To Deploy Your Contracts To.
 This Way You Can Easily Deploy To A Local Blockchain, The Main-Net Or The Ropsten/Rinkeby Test-Net With Only One Parameter.